Kant (crater)

 Kant (lower center) and Zöllner (upper left) from Apollo 16.
 Mons Penck is also visible to the right, below center.
 NASA photo.

 Kant is a small lunar impact crater that is located to the northwest of the prominent crater Cyrillus and the comparably sized Ibn Rushd.
 To the northwest is Zöllner, and to the east is Mons Penck.
 This last feature forms a mountainous promontory reaching a height of about 4 km.
 The crater is named after the German philosopher Immanuel Kant.

 This crater has a well-defined and somewhat uneven rim that is roughly circular in shape.
 The inner walls have a higher albedo than the surrounding surface, giving them a lighter appearance.
 Parts of the inner wall have slumped across the inner floor, producing an irregular surface.

 At the midpoint of the interior is a low central rise, with a craterlet at the summit, giving the appearance of terrestrial volcano, although the peak is probably not volcanic.
+Anorthosite with a very low mafic abundance has been detected in this rise.
+The infrared spectrum of pure crystalline plagioclase has been identified on the central floor and the north wall.